 Like other help desk software, Zendesk transforms incoming customer requests into tickets for better organization and management.
 Zendesk is also equipped with collaborative tools and a knowledge base to improve both the agent and customer experience.

 Zendesk is entirely cloud-based and does not offer self-hosted software options.
+They do offer cloud-based hosting in the EU, but Zendesk only hosts some data in the EU, so they are not fully GDPR compliant.
 It’s recommended for support, sales, and customer success teams, and has a variety of pre-built integrations, including integrations with Salesforce and Google Analytics, to provide a one-stop-shop tool for these teams.

 Since Zendesk offers users all the bells and whistles, it’s no surprise it’s one of the most expensive help desk options.

 Another note: Reviews of Zendesk mention glitches with the software and say the support team isn’t overly-helpful with solving support requests.